thomcorah/dmu-multimedia/md/TECH1015-Module-Handbook.md

 * A website for a band that includes discography, live dates, and streams music from their latest release
 * A website for a film that includes a trailer as well as interviews with the cast and a countdown to release
 * A digital story that allows the reader to follow a range of paths through the narrative, incorporating graphics, audio, and video
-* An online music video for a song that uses multiple windows as the song progresses
 * A simple web-based game

 Some key points to consider include: